Education voucher at hand? Step into the fast lane: Contact us

 Our coaches

-Head of Data Science
+Department Head Data Science + Machine Learning Engineering

 Tech Stack

-Download tech stacks
+Download tech stack

 Stop analyzing data in isolation.
 Start building and deploying intelligent systems.
-The future of tech belongs to engineers who can bridge the gap between data science and production-ready software.
+The future of tech belongs to engineers who can bridge the gap between Data Science and production-ready software.
 At neue fische, you get a unique, dual-certification program that takes you from the fundamentals of Data Science to the development, deployment, and monitoring of data products.

 This program combines solid theory with practical content, fully preparing you for a new career trajectory.
 You will learn by doing, mastering the tools that power the data industry:

-➡️ Tool mastery: Work on real-world projects and master tools like Python, TensorFlow, Scikit-learn, SQL, DBT, Prefect, Prometheus, Grafana, Pandas, and Jupyter Notebooks.
+➡️ Tool mastery: Work on real-world projects and master tools like Python, TensorFlow, scikit-learn, SQL, dbt, Prefect, Prometheus, Grafana, Pandas, and Jupyter Notebooks.

-➡️ Portfolio power: by working on two Capstone projects, you will build a strong portfolio that captures the attention of leading companies.
+➡️ Portfolio power: By working on two Capstone projects, you will build a strong portfolio that captures the attention of leading companies.

 Career launchpad: Thanks to our comprehensive career support, you will have strong chances to succeed in your new professional direction.